 Once the concrete slab has been lifted, a void will be present underneath the floor.

 Additionally, if your floor had been sinking because of compacted soil or washout, a gap existed even before the installation.

 To address this, we carefully pump grout under the slab to fill in all empty spaces.

-At Southeast Foundation & Crawl Space Repair, we take pride in leaving your home looking clean and neat.
+At Southeast Foundation and Crawl Space Repair, we take pride in leaving your home looking clean and neat.
 Once the installation is completed, we repair all cored holes with concrete, making your final installation virtually invisible.

 Any debris generated during the installation is cleaned up and removed by us.
 And once we're done, you can rest easy, knowing that you have a 25-year warranty on manufacturer's defects, as well as a performance warranty from us.

 As with most home repairs, some work all of the time, some work some of the time, and some don't work at all.
-Here are two "fixes" that we at Southeast Foundation & Crawl Space Repair do NOT recommend:
+Here are two "fixes" that we at Southeast Foundation and Crawl Space Repair do NOT recommend:

 A concrete slab being jackhammered and removed during a floor replacement in Supply.
 A typical replacement can take several weeks to complete.